 Sound Of Joy

-By 12 he was playing piano, composing and arranging and was an avid customer when bands led by Fletcher Henderson, Duke Ellington, Fats Waller, and others passed through his city.
+By the age of 12, he was playing the piano, composing, and arranging.
+He avidly attended performances by bands led by Fletcher Henderson, Duke Ellington, Fats Waller, and others when they passed through his city.

-As a teenager he could reportedly hear a big band performance once and produce a full transcription of it entirely from memory.
+As a teenager, he reportedly had the ability to hear a big band performance once and then transcribe it in its entirety from memory.

-In 1934 Sun Ra began his professionally career co-directing an assembly with a former teacher named Ethel Harper, after her departure from the group it became known as the “Sonny Blount Orchestra.”
+In 1934, Sun Ra began his professional career co-directing an ensemble with a former teacher named Ethel Harper.
+After her departure, the group became known as the “Sonny Blount Orchestra.”

-Following a year of deep musical study while attending the Alabama Agriculture and Mechanical University on scholarship, Ra’s path would be forever altered in 1937 by his claimed visitation to the planet Saturn during a deep meditation.
+After a year of deep musical study, while attending the Alabama Agriculture and Mechanical University on a scholarship, Ra’s path was forever altered in 1937 when he claimed to have visited the planet Saturn during a deep meditation.

-After this experience he reformed his band and by 1946 had relocated to Chicago where he made his recording debut that year with singer Wynonie Harris on the single “Dig This Boogie/Lightning Struck the Poorhouse.”
+Following this experience, he reformed his band, and by 1946, he had relocated to Chicago where he made his recording debut that year with singer Wynonie Harris on the single “Dig This Boogie/Lightning Struck the Poorhouse.”

-Sun Ra would form his “Arkestra” during the early 1960s in New York and moved their home base to the Germantown section of Philadelphia before touring Europe and the West Coast late in the decade.
+During the early 1960s, Sun Ra formed his “Arkestra” in New York and later moved their home base to the Germantown section of Philadelphia.
+They toured Europe and the West Coast in the late 1960s.

-Ra’s ‘Space Music’ is beyond category and was among the first examples of collective free form improvisation.
+Ra’s “Space Music” defies categorization and was among the first examples of collective freeform improvisation.

-Sun Ra’s “Arkestra” perform at the 1988 “Live Under the Sky Festival” in Tokyo, Japan.
+Sun Ra’s “Arkestra” performed at the 1988 “Live Under the Sky Festival” in Tokyo, Japan.